OrdinaryMagician/ibuki_m/README.md

 A true Spanish beauty, popularly known as ***"La Tetuda"** (The One With The Big Tits)*.
 It's designed to handle **7.62mmMT** rounds, specifically, also of **ANFES** manufacture. **MT** ammunition is well-known for *"setting the air on fire"* as it travels, despite not containing any incendiary material.

-Note that the weapon has a tendency to get real hot from extended fire, so give it some time to rest every once in a while, or it'll start to fire on its own.
+Note that the weapon has a tendency to get real hot from extended fire, so give it some time to rest every once in a while, or it'll quickly become an inaccurate mess.
 Putting it in hammerspace will make it cool down faster.

 #### 7.62×54mmMT *[Bullets]*